Access to Health Care for People with Disabilities under the ADA and other Civil Rights Laws

 In addition, the California Department of Managed Care is responsible for regulating managed care plans.
-If you have a complaint about services or care, you can file a complaint, ask for an Independent Medical Review (IMR) or file for a fair hearing, (if about Medi-Cal).
-For more information about your rights and filing complaints, visit:
+If a person has a complaint about services or care, they can file a complaint, ask for an Independent Medical Review (IMR) or file for a fair hearing (if about Medi-Cal).
+For more information about rights and filing complaints, visit:

 California Department of Managed Care

-You may only have 180 days from the date of discrimination to file a complaint with the appropriate state or federal agency.
-You may also be able to file a lawsuit against the provider; however, you should consult an attorney for more information.
+A person may only have 180 days from the date of discrimination to file a complaint with the appropriate state or federal agency.
+A person may also be able to file a lawsuit against the covered entity; however, they should consult an attorney for more information.50

 Where can I get more information or assistance if I need help accessing health care?